Komelaws/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Switching current user to the user betty
+the effective username of the current user